-This candy cane marble maze is a fun way for little elves to practice their coordination and fine motor skills, problem solving and engineering.
-My little elves were so enthralled that they didn’t even mind they didn’t get to eat these candy canes!
+This candy cane marble maze is a fun way for little elves to practice problem solving and engineering.
+My little elves were so enthralled that they didn’t even mind they didn’t get to eat the candy canes!

-- Candy cane sticks, about 25-30 sticks (I used soft mint candy sticks.
-They were easy to break by hand.)
+- 25-30 candy cane sticks (I used soft mint candy sticks from the Dollar Store so they would be easier to break by hand.)

 - Hot glue gun